 Textile Designer and Dyer in Residence

-In partnership with the Ethical Fashion Initiative and Fondazione Carla Fendi, we welcome Maïté Oucéni to our summer residency session, a French textile designer and dyer currently living and working in Italy and previously in Mali.
+In partnership with the Ethical Fashion Initiative and Fondazione Carla Fendi, we welcomed Maïté Oucéni to our 2022 summer residency session, a French textile designer and dyer currently living and working in Italy and previously in Mali.
 Oucéni’s work, which includes experimental design and sculpture as well as the development of functional objects, combines traditional and contemporary eco-sustainable techniques — focussing, in particular, on natural dyeing methods using plants and minerals.
 Describing her practice she says, “My work take inspiration from the natural environment — not only in terms of its forms, but also the functioning of ecological systems.
 This idea of bio-inspiration has a sustainable ambition at its core: to innovate technologically and economically, creating a positive impact on the environment.
 Such initiatives have a name: biomimicry.
 It is an approach which brings ecological issues and commitments into the heart of my creative processes and influences my choice of materials.
 I will never stop asking myself — how will my chemistry fit with the rest of the living?”

 During her residency Maïté studied with Alessandro Butta, an expert in natural dying techniques based in the nearby Marche region.
 It was with great sadness that, during the session, we learnt of Alessandro’s death in an accident on his farm.
 He will be dearly missed by the community of artists and makers who he inspired and with whom he generously shared his time and knowledge.